New Fabrics for a New Year

 Curtains with a rubber backing need a little extra attention.
 Hang them outside and spray with a hose, then use a gentle detergent to sponge clean.
 Rinse with cold water and leave to dry, making sure the backs of the curtains don’t touch anything.

-Whatever the material, your best bet is to keep your curtains out of the dryer.
+Whatever you have custom or ready-made curtains, your best bet is to keep your curtains out of the dryer.
 Hang them outside but keep them out of direct sunlight, as the harsh Perth sun can cause fading.
 Don’t fold or bend your curtains; most creases will drop out, but a low-heat iron will take care of the rest.

 Use a clean wet sponge to blot the stain, then dab with white wine vinegar.
 Alternate between dabbing with the sponge and vinegar until the stain has lifted.
 Remember to do a spot check first.